Channel Adoption Pathways and Post-Adoption Behavior: Appendix to Validity and Robustness Checks

 In this section, we provide a robustness check by redefining \textit{organic adopters} as those customers who were offline-only before 2019-10-31 and made their first online purchase between 2019-11-01 to 2020-02-29.
-The definition of {\it covid adopters} remains the same.
-Under this new definition, we continue to have 33,246 {\it covid adopters} and a larger number of 25,958 \textit{organic adopters}.
+The definition of {\it COVID adopters} remains the same.
+Under this new definition, we continue to have 33,246 {\it COVID adopters} and a larger number of 25,958 \textit{organic adopters}.
 As before, we exclude the periods used for defining these two cohorts (2019-11-01 to 2020-04-30) and re-run the same set of DID models as in the main analysis.
-Table \ref{tab:organic_covid_Robust_2_value} presents the DID results between {\it covid adopters} and \textit{organic adopters}.
-Table \ref{tab:redefine_organic_total_metric} and \ref{tab:redefine_organic_offline_metric} presents DID results for other total and offline metrics respectively.
+Table \ref{tab:organic_covid_Robust_2_value} presents the DID results between {\it COVID adopters} and \textit{organic adopters}.
 We find that all the results are consistent with the main analysis.